 Curbing the epidemic fueled by the deadly Fentanyl requires a lot of people working together to transform the nature of use of opioids in this country.
 It will be a gradual process, and won’t happen overnight.

-Since many are still oblivious to the existence of fentanyl and the fact that pills could be laced with it, the first step needs to be raising awareness among the masses of its presence and deadliness.
+Since many are still oblivious to the existence of fentanyl, the first step needs to be to raise awareness of its presence and how deadly it is.

 About the Author:

 A journalist and social media savvy content writer with wide research, print and on-air interview skills, Sana Ahmed has previously worked as staff writer for a renowned rehabilitation institute focusing on mental health and addiction recovery, a content writer for a marketing agency, an editor for a business magazine and been an on-air news broadcaster.

 Sana graduated with a Bachelors in Economics and Management from London School of Economics and began a career of research and writing right after.
 The art of using words to educate, stir emotions, create change and provoke action is at the core of her career, as she strives to develop content and deliver news that matters.

 The opinions and views of our guest contributors are shared to provide a broad perspective of addictions.
 These are not necessarily the views of Addiction Hope, but an effort to offer a discussion of various issues by different concerned individuals.